Have you wondered how to write a blog post that is SEO friendly?

 The ideal number of words to write is between 500 and 1,000.
 If you struggle with this, then we recommend at least 250 words.

-As well as being more interesting to the reader, this gives search engines more content to scan and is more likely for them to highlight it as an article worth reading.
+As well as being more interesting to the reader, this will give search engines more content to scan and it is more likely for them to highlight it as an article worth reading.